alochym01/learn-web/basic-layout-sql/README.md

     }
     ```

-1. Add logic to Retrieve the requested album.
+1. Add logic to retrieve the requested album.

     ```go
     // getAlbumByID locates the album whose ID value matches the id